devsantasot/wikimedia-challenge/README.md

 This command line application has the following capabilities:

 1. Gets the download URLs built using the parameters specified in the <code>appsettings.json</code> file and then downloads the file to the workspace (local disk).
-2. Unzip the file to your workspace (local disk).
+2. Unzip the file to the workspace (local disk).
 3. Reads the unzipped file and processes it line by line to get a list of objects.
 These objects are filtered using linq statements to reduce the size of all data.
 The result is saved in a new file in the workspace (local disk).
 When all the files have been processed and saved in the workspace, the result is combined into a single file.
 Finally this file (smaller than the previous ones) is transformed into a list of objects that is used as a data source to execute new Linq statements.
 4. Finally, print the result of the analysis.